GMV (company): World Bank sanction

-In March 2021, GMV subsidiary Grupo Mecánica del Vuelo Sistemas S.A.U. was barred by the World Bank for three and a half years in connection with collusive, corrupt and fraudulent practices, as defined by the World Bank’s Sanctions Procedures, relating to a sustainable city development project (in Danang, Vietnam) and the Hanoi Urban Transport Development Project, also in Vietnam.
-This decision makes Grupo Mecánica del Vuelo Sistemas S.A.U. ineligible to participate in projects financed by institutions of the World Bank Group for the period mentioned; Grupo Mecánica del Vuelo Sistemas S.A.U. has agreed to meet specific compliance requirements as a condition for release from debarment.
+In March 2021, GMV's subsidiary, Grupo Mecánica del Vuelo Sistemas S.A.U., was debarred by the World Bank for three and a half years in connection with collusive, corrupt and fraudulent practices, as defined by the World Bank's Sanctions Procedures, related to a sustainable urban development project (in Danang, Vietnam) and the Hanoi Urban Transport Development Project, also in Vietnam.
+This decision made Grupo Mecánica del Vuelo Sistemas S.A.U. ineligible to participate in projects financed by institutions of the World Bank Group until September 2024.
+Grupo Mecánica del Vuelo Sistemas S.A.U. agreed to meet specific compliance requirements as a condition for release from debarment.

+In September 2024, the World Bank lifted the sanction, certifying that Grupo Mecánica del Vuelo Sistemas S.A.U. had met all the conditions for release from the debarment outlined in the agreement between both parties.
+This now allows Grupo Mecánica del Vuelo Sistemas S.A.U. to participate once again in projects financed by World Bank Group institutions.